end2endzone/ShellAnything/src/plugins/sa_plugin_demo/README.md

-# sa_demo_plugin #
+# sa_plugin_demo #
-sa_demo_plugin is a demo plugin library for [ShellAnything](https://github.com/end2endzone/ShellAnything).
+_sa_plugin_demo_ is a demo plugin library for [ShellAnything](https://github.com/end2endzone/ShellAnything).
 It can be used as a base code for new plugins.
 This demo provides new validation attributes called `demo1` and `demo2` for showing or enabling menus.